For Trustees, administering a Trust correctly is important, but it can also be challenging

 If someone challenges the validity of the trust, and if they can show that you did not administer the trust correctly, or that it was treated it as an ‘offshoot’ of the founder’s personal finances, then it strengthens their argument considerably.
 This is one of the reasons why the trust should be administered independently of the founder’s own personal finances.

-We strongly recommend you employ a professional trust administrator such as Svěřenské fondy a trusty s.r.o. to handle trust administration for you.
-Doing so relieves you of what would otherwise be an annoying administrative burden, protects you from potential legal liability, protects the validity of the trust, and ensures that proper procedures are followed.
+We strongly recommend that you use a professional trust administrator to handle trust administration for you.
+Doing this relieves you of what would otherwise be an annoying administrative burden, helps to protect you from potential legal liability, protects the validity of your trust, and ensures that proper procedures are followed.